mabaszadeh/transportation-problem/README.md

-# Transportation-Problem
+# transportation-problem
-Solving Transportation Problem and Optimizing by Genetic Algorithm
+Solving Transportation Problem and Optimizing by Implementing Genetic Algorithm